lodgeit-labs/accounts-assessor/README.md

 ![screenshot](sources/static/docs/readme/hp-sheet.png?raw=true)
 (todo: UI)

-Given a hire purchase arrangement, it can track the balance of a hire purchase account through time, the total payment and the total interest
+Given a hire purchase arrangement, it can track the balance of a hire purchase account through time, the total payment and the total interest.

 ## Division 7A Loan calculator
 ![screenshot](sources/static/docs/readme/Div7A-sheet.png?raw=true)